chippyash/Math-Type-Calculator/README.md

     a == b: 0
     a < b : -1
     a > b : 1

+compare() takes an optional third parameter : NumericInterface $tolerance which acts on the equality phase of the comparison to specify a toleance for equality.
+See aeq() below

 It has convenience methods (all operands are NumericTypeInterface):

 *  eq($a, $b) : boolean: $a == $b
 *  neq($a, $b) : boolean: $a != $b
+*  aeq($a, $b, $tolerance) : boolean : $a ≈ $b within $tolerance
 *  lt($a, $b) : boolean: $a < $b
 *  lte($a, $b) : boolean: $a <= $b
 *  gt($a, $b) : boolean: $a > $b